-Stress Fracture Of The Hip
+Stress Fracture of the Hip

 What is a stress fracture?

-Talk to the Hip Experts
+Talk to the Hip Experts:

 Stress fractures of the hip cause pain in the groin or front of the hip that is activity related.
 Most people with stress fractures will have pain when running that goes away with rest.
 If the pain is ignored and the stress fracture worsens, pain may become constant.
-Runners, women, and people with low body mass index (BMI) are typically considered at highest risk for stress fractures, but anyone who has a rapid increase in activity is at risk.
+Runners, women and people with low body mass index (BMI) are typically considered at highest risk for stress fractures, but anyone who undergoes a rapid increase in activity is at risk.

 How are stress fractures diagnosed?

-The treatment of stress fractures in the hip is dependent on the severity of the fracture.
+The treatment of stress fractures in the hip depends on the severity of the fracture.
 In mild cases, the athlete is treated with crutches and activity modification until symptoms resolve.
 In severe cases where the fracture area is large or symptoms do not respond to rest, surgery to stabilize the fracture may be required.
-If a stress fracture goes unrecognized and the individual continues to stay active, the stress fracture can worsen, leading to a complete break.
-This can have serious consequences and requires urgent surgery; therefore it is important to recognize a stress fracture early to prevent this from happening.
+If a stress fracture goes unrecognized and the individual continues to stay active, the fracture can worsen, leading to a complete break.
+This can have serious consequences and requires urgent surgery; therefore, it is important to recognize a stress fracture early to prevent this from happening.

 Another risk factor for stress fractures is poor nutrition and inadequate energy intake to support a patient’s training program, so many patients with stress fractures benefit from analysis of their diet, as well as their exercise regimen.